Hurricane Florence To Pose Threat To East Coast

 Models staged by the NHC and their colleagues in Europe showed the hurricane shifting more towards the east coast, hitting in North Carolina.
 But that is not a guarantee that it would hit there, with other models also showing the storm remaining well off the coast.

-Like any hurricane, the path will depend on how other weather systems develop, with Tropical Storm Gordon having already hit the United States going around Hurricane Florence.
+Like any hurricane, the path will depend on how other weather systems develop, with Tropical Storm Gordon having already hit the United States after going around Hurricane Florence.
 Any number of other storms and weather patterns in the Atlantic could direct Florence back out to the Atlantic or cause the storm to die down and lose intensity, with the bulk of the models showing the storm heading back out to sea.

-The hurricane season will hit its peak on September 10th, and as Gordon and Florence showed there is plenty of storm activity in the Atlantic, so there is a chance that Florence could stay away from the United States but the country would be hit by another big storm in the coming weeks.
+The hurricane season will hit its peak on September 10th, and as Gordon and Florence showed, there is plenty of storm activity in the Atlantic.
+There is a chance that Florence could stay away from the United States, but the country could be hit by another big storm in the coming weeks.

-Fox News reports that the first place hit by the storm could be the small nation of Bermuda, with the Hurricane 1,370 miles away from the island, and with its current path would be on track to hit the island.
+Fox News reports that the first place hit by the storm could be the small nation of Bermuda, with the hurricane 1,370 miles away from the island, and with its current path would be on track to hit the island.

-With Florence the sixth named storm of the season the National Oceanic and Atmospheric Administration is expecting there to be a total of nine to 13 storms forming in the Atlantic, with the NOAA currently forecasting that four to seven of those becoming hurricanes, of which Florence is the first.
+With Florence the sixth named storm of the season, the National Oceanic and Atmospheric Administration is expecting there to be a total of nine to 13 storms forming in the Atlantic.
+NOAA is currently forecasting four to seven of those becoming hurricanes, of which Florence is the first.

-The 2018 Atlantic hurricane season has been a quiet one so far, with only six storms so far, and the NOAA is expecting that trend to continue, only predicting two major hurricanes, which would include Florence, which has already hit that mark by reaching category four.
+The 2018 Atlantic hurricane season has been a quiet one with only six storms so far, and the NOAA is expecting that trend to continue.
+They are only predicting two major hurricanes, including the current Florence, which has already hit that mark by reaching category four.